 - Ontario Regulation 181/98 of the Education Act outlines the steps taken by an Identification, Placement and Review Committee (IPRC) during the process of identifying a student as exceptional and deciding the student’s placement.

-- Ontario Student Record (OSR) – Guideline (2000).
+- Ontario Student Record (OSR) – Guideline (2000 - revised 2020).
 The OSR is the record of a student’s educational progress through schools in Ontario.
 This guideline sets out the policies of the Ministry of Education with regard to the establishment, maintenance, use, retention, transfer, and disposal of the OSR.

 - Planning Entry to School: A Resource Guide.
 This publication was designed to facilitate the planning process for children entering school in September.